Comedy in a New Mood

 Part I: Sombre Comedy

-[The chapters in this section have been reprinted from Sombre Comedy: Comedy in a New Mood, submitted as a doctoral dissertation to Northwestern University, Evanston, Illinois, in 1971 by Paul Grawe.
-(See complete dissertation Contents.)
-This thesis became the basis for all of Dr. Grawe's later works in genre and comedy studies.
+[The chapters in this section have been reprinted from Sombre Comedy: Comedy in a New Mood (Northwestern University, 1971.
+See complete Contents.)
+This volume became the basis for all of Dr. Grawe's later works in genre and comedy studies.
 It should be noted that this document uses the word "comic" to mean "of or pertaining to comedy."
-In more recent documents Grawe uses the word "comedic" for that concept, in order to distinguish between comedy (formal comedy) and humor, the humorous, or the funny (comic).]
+In more recent documents Grawe uses the word "comedic" for that concept, in order to distinguish between comedy (formal comedy) and humor, the humorous, the funny, or comic.]

 Forward: Genre Definition: A Logical Exercise